confluentinc/schema-registry/docs/deployment.rst

 Larger latencies tend to exacerbate problems in distributed systems and make debugging and resolution more difficult.

 Often, people might assume the pipe between multiple data centers is robust or low latency.
 But this is usually not true and network failures might happen at some point.
-Please refer to our recommended multi-DC setup here.
+Please refer to our recommended :ref:`mirroring`.

 JVM
 ~~~